SolaceDev/solace-dev-codelabs/markdown/opentelemetry-intro/opentelemetry-intro.md

 Now all the pieces are in place.
 To see the end-to-end solution:

-1. Run the two consumers using IDLE using two separate instances
+1. Run the two consumers in two separate terminal instances
-1. Within two minutes, run the publisher using IDLE using yet another instance
+1. Run the publisher in another terminal instance
 1. As soon as you run the publisher, you should see a log entries in each of the consumers showing that the events were received.
 The logs should look like:

 		CALLBACK: Message Received on Topic: opentelemetry/helloworld.